IOC head floats pay TV deal for Britain

 A senior IOC official confirmed to Reuters that bidding for the UK rights was under way and would end this week.

-Rogge noted that Sky Italia, part of Rupert Murdoch's News Corp (NWSA.O), had won the rights to the London Olympics and had done a deal with state broadcaster RAI to meet an obligation to show 200 hours free-to-air.
+Rogge noted that Sky Italia, part of Rupert Murdoch's News Corp, had won the rights to the London Olympics and had done a deal with state broadcaster RAI to meet an obligation to show 200 hours free-to-air.

 Any involvement of pay TV in screening the Games is likely to provoke opposition in Britain.